sreerath-srideep/College-Boards-to-Dashboards/README.md

 ## How to Explore
 1. Clone the repository.
 2. Review the `README.md` for project context.
-3. Explore screenshots and documentation in [docs] section.
+3. Explore screenshots and documentation in [Project.pdf](docs/Project.pdf).

 ---